 Also, if you are wondering why you seem to contract toenail fungus more than others, it’s because some people are more susceptible to it than others, depending on their individual immune systems.
 In fact, up to 20% of the population has this condition.

 Here are some facts to keep in mind:

 - Fungal infections normally develop over time so symptoms are subtle at first.
-Symptoms of toenail fungus are: scaling under the nail, white or yellow streaks on the nail, crumbling nails, flaky white areas and pits on the surface of the nail, yellow spots, and sometimes complete loss of the nail.
+Affected nail side effects include: scaling under the nail, white or yellow streaks on the nail, crumbling nails, flaky white areas and pits on the surface of the nail, yellow spots, and sometimes complete loss of the nail.

-- Fungal infections may be contagious, so if you come in contact with someone who has one you may contract an infection as well.
+- Fungal infections may be contagious, so if you come in contact with someone who has an infected nail you may contract an infection as well.

 - The fungi that causes nail infections is the same that causes jock itch, athlete’s foot, and ringworm, though it is often harder to treat.